Pfizer — US 4,041,163

 "The synthesis of a 1H-pyrimido[1,2-a]quinoline appears to have first been reported by Antaki et al., J. Chem.
 Soc., pp. 551–555 (1951)."

-Followed by a detailed paragraph-by-paragraph technical summary of both the 1951 J. Chem.
-Soc. and the 1958 J. Am.
+Followed by a paragraph-by-paragraph summary of both the 1951 J. Chem.
+Soc. and 1958 J. Am.
 Chem.
 Soc. papers, closing with: "The compound demonstrated antischistosomal action."
-Pfizer documented not only the synthesis but the biological programme behind it.

 Cites 1951 J. Chem.
 Soc. and 1958 J. Am.
 Chem.
 Soc.
 Uses the word "first" in the Description of Prior Art.
 Israeli counterpart IL49924.
-Filed within weeks of a Bristol-Myers patent independently citing the same papers — two major pharmaceutical companies, independently, reaching back to the same source.
+Filed within weeks of a Bristol-Myers patent citing the same two papers.

 "Some examples of the acrylates of formula VI are disclosed by Antaki in J. Amer.
 Chem.
 Soc., 80, 3066 (1958)."